xHain-hackspace/xhain-website/content/en/_index.md

 ## Open monday nights

 Come by, take a look and join in! **Every Monday from 6pm until late at night in Grünberger Str.
 16** in Berlin.
+For children, we offer one Open Kids Sunday a month.

 ## Events